SurajKumar2005/Skillcread_GenAI/README.md

 ## Running the Application

-Once you have installed all the required libraries, you can run the application using the following command:
+Once you have installed all the required libraries, run the application with:
 ```bash
 python -m streamlit run app.py
 ```

-This will start the Streamlit server, and you will be able to interact with the PDF Analyzer Bot through your web browser.
+This will start the Streamlit server, and you will be able to interact with the Chat Bot through your web browser.

-## Features

-- **Advanced Parsing:** Utilize the Gemini API and LangChain for extracting and parsing data from PDF documents.
-- **Insightful Analysis:** Perform deep analysis on the extracted data to generate meaningful insights.
-- **Streamlined Data Extraction:** Efficiently extract data and streamline the workflow for further processing.

 ## Acknowledgements

 Special thanks to Kunal Kishore and Skillcred for their valuable guidance and support throughout this project.